Visiting guidance for maternity services to keep everyone safe

-Anyone showing any symptoms of COVID-19, or anyone feeling unwell, should not visit our wards or accompany pregnant people to any appointments.
-This is essential to help prevent the spread of any infection, not just COVID-19.
+Anyone showing symptoms of COVID-19, or anyone feeling unwell, should not visit our wards or accompany pregnant people to any appointments.
+This is essential to help prevent the spread of any infection.

 Attending ultrasound scans (including early pregnancy units)

 One adult can attend all ultrasound and fetal medicine scans with someone who is pregnant.
 Unfortunately, children cannot attend ultrasound scans.

 A pregnant person and their support person are respectfully asked to:

 - maintain an arm’s length distance where possible from staff in the scanning room and others in the waiting area

 - be on time for your appointment.
 If you are more than 10 minutes late, we may not be able to scan you on that day and will have to reschedule your appointment